Auto Fraud Attorney – Car Dealership Problems with Increased Fees

 Whitney, LLP’s auto fraud attorneys represent car buyers against dishonest dealerships, including in cases with price increases and false fees.
 Our lawyers help buyers deal with a variety of other car dealership problems.
 There are many reasons to sue a car dealership, and our dealer fraud attorneys have experience helping consumers across Maryland file lawsuits, unwind bad deals and recover compensation for dealer fraud.
 In this case, our client was cheated out of thousands due to being charged illegal fees and being charged twice for the same thing.

-We offer Free Consultations, with no out of pocket fees or expenses to our auto fraud clients.
+We offer Free Consultations.
 Call Us at 410 583 8000 , or use our Quick Contact Form for your Free Consultation.